 “A hot plate is the perfect space-saving solution for dorm rooms, small kitchens, tiny studios, or any environment with minimal counter space,” says Mila Furman, a private chef in Chicago.
 “People who enjoy creating food videos can get especially creative since a portable cooktop is generally lightweight, travel-friendly, and versatile.”

 Like full-size stovetops, electric burners come in a variety of sizes and materials.
 You can choose from single or double burners with induction cooking or electric coils.
+If you're in the market for an electric one, the CUSIMAX C120N Electric Burner Single Burner is our top choice.
+For an induction cooktop, we recommend the Duxtop E210C2 Portable Induction Cooktop Countertop Burner.
 There are also different types of safety features and a range of power levels available.
 With these, the higher the wattage is, the quicker your burner will heat up.

 Here are the best hot plates for any space.

 Best Overall, Electric : CUSIMAX C120N Electric Burner Single Burner

 What We Love: Compatible with all cookware, robust stainless steel construction, automatic shutoff for safety